 Though it is well known that different people react differently to medications, the reality today is that people are often prescribed medications that might not work for them.
 The reason?
 There’s no way to know with absolute certainty that the medication won’t work until after the individual takes it.

 Drug trials are complex, lengthy, and expensive, which is why new medicines are often so pricey and exciting breakthroughs can take many years to make it to market.
-One of the applications of pharmacogenomics that might be most exciting to pharmaceutical quality assurance and quality control professionals is that the process might be able to remove some of the friction from the process of development.
+One of the applications of pharmacogenomics that might be most exciting to clinical research graduates is that the process might be able to remove some of the friction from the process of development.

-Students in Quality Control Courses Recognize There Are Challenges in Applying Pharmacogenomics
+Students in Clinical Research Courses Recognize There Are Challenges in Applying Pharmacogenomics

 Despite these worries, the matter of pharmacogenomics in drug research and development could very much be a matter of when it will become a standard, and not if.
 Already, the tools of this field of research are employed in laboratories around the world, and this could become more commonplace as time passes.